Cancer Genetic Counseling

 Adults are excellent candidates for genetic testing if they:

-• experience cancer at a young age,
+- Experience cancer at a young age,

-• have family members who did, or
+- Have family members who did, or

-• are concerned about multiple cancers on either their maternal or paternal side.
+- Are concerned about multiple cancers on either their maternal or paternal side.

 For anyone who may be hesitant to make an appointment, Jackie has reassuring words.
 “It’s coming in for a discussion—testing isn’t mandatory.
 If you decide you don’t want to get tested, that’s okay.
 There’s no pressure—it’s your decision.
 I’m here to share knowledge.”

 Those who do elect to have genetic testing provide either a blood or saliva sample.
 Results come in about a month later.
-The genetic counselor then explains the results in a way that is most helpful for the patients and their families.
+She then explains the results in a way that is most helpful for the patients and their families.
 If a patient does have one of the genes that increases their risk for cancer, they’ll be advised whether their family members also should be tested.
 Knowing the specific genetic mutation an individual has helps not only with prevention strategies, but also with treatment should they be diagnosed with cancer.

 Making an appointment is easy.
 Just call OB/GYN Healthcare Associates at 810-262-6743 to schedule a general office visit.
 Proactively evaluating inherited cancer risk will enable you to make informed decisions regarding prevention, screening, and treatment.